 The Economics of Going Solar

-It’s well known that solar is clean and helps the environment, however, what’s opened up solar to vastly more people (and lead to it becoming the #1 fastest growing new electricity source in the United States for many quarters throughout 2014-15) is that the economics of solar are very sound.
+It’s well known that solar is clean and helps the environment, however, what’s opened up solar to vastly more people (and lead to it becoming the #1 fastest growing new electricity source in the United States for many quarters throughout 2014-15) is that the economics of solar are very sound; further, the price of solar has dropped around 75% since 2009.
 Solar photovoltaic equipment is solid-state and extremely reliable.
 An upfront capital investment is required, but thereafter, it pays dividends for decades for little (if any) maintenance costs.

 Cash (or self-finance purchase): Solar as an Investment

-People are surprised to learn that in Maine, New Hampshire, or Massachusetts, the economics of solar energy outperforms investments in the stock market.
+People are surprised to learn that in Maine, New Hampshire, or Massachusetts, the economics of solar energy outperform investments in the stock market.

 Compare solar to an annuity, for example.
 An annuity works by offering you a monthly payment for a fixed period of time based on a pre-determined interest rate, around 2% right now.
 A solar electric system also requires an up-front investment (unless you opt for financing), and offers a monthly “payment,” so to speak, in the form of reduced utility bills for the life of the system.